jeremyis78/trading/README.md

 A simple repository of helpful trading tools.

 ## oa-positions-parser.py

+UPDATE: The Oct 15, 2022 release is so awesome--1 minute intervals and so many other enhancements and improvements!
+        But sadly, it broke this script.
+I'm working on a fix but give me a few days or a week or so; I've got other commitments.

 This script is for those users with an [OptionAlpha](https://optionalpha.com) subscription who would like to download the trades their bot or bots have made into Excel or Sheets.
 Several of us are eagerly awaiting a Download button on the Positions page but until then you can use this script.
 If you trade options systematically